General Terms and Conditions for Awards to Organizations

 The recipient must execute projects, productions, workshops, and programs in accordance with the following laws, where applicable.

-Per 2 CFR Part 25, the recipient must maintain active System for Award Management (SAM) registration with current information when they have an active federal award or an application under consideration by a federal agency.
+Per 2 CFR Part 25, the recipient must maintain System for Award Management (SAM) registration with current information when they have an active federal award or an application under consideration by a federal agency.
 The recipient must review and update its information at least annually after initial registration, and more frequently if required by changes in information.

 Per 2 CFR § 25.300, recipients may only issue subawards with federal funds to organizations that have obtained and provided to the recipient a UEI.
 Subrecipients must obtain a UEI from the System for Award Management (SAM), but are not required to complete registration.
 Pass-through entities are responsible for improper payments to ineligible subrecipients.

 Federal agencies and recipients are prohibited from doing business with any organization or person (as a recipient, subrecipient, contractor, or key employee) who has been debarred or suspended by any federal department or agency.

 The OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement) contained in 2 CFR Parts 180 and 3369 apply to this award.
 The recipient must comply, and must require subrecipients, contractors, fellows, and seminar participants, to comply with the requirements in Subpart C of these regulations.

 The recipient must ensure subrecipient and contractor compliance by checking the Exclusions area within the Performance Information functional area of SAM.gov and including a term or condition in the subaward or contract that requires compliance with 2 CFR 200 Subpart C. The recipient must require the inclusion of a similar term or condition in any subsequent lower-tier covered transaction as defined in 13 CFR § 400.109.

 See 2 CFR §§ 200.214, .339, and .340-.343.